Sunday, 22 December 2024

 CrowdStrike’s limited liability

-Elizabeth Burgin Waller, chair of the Cybersecurity & Data Privacy practice at Woods Rogers, pointed out that CrowdStrike’s liability is limited to the fees paid for its Falcon security software, widely used by companies and government agencies globally.
+Elizabeth Burgin Waller, chair of the Cybersecurity & Data Privacy practice at Woods Rogers, pointed out that CrowdStrike’s liability is limited to the fees paid for its Falcon software, widely used by companies and government agencies globally.

 This limitation means that companies like Delta may not receive much compensation for damages or lost revenue.
 Even individuals seeking damages through class action lawsuits against CrowdStrike might face significant challenges.